 NIDA states that, $113 of the $193 billion cost of addiction to society is associated with drug related crime, including criminal justice system costs and costs borne by victims of crime.
 The cost of treating drug abuse (including health costs, hospitalizations, and government specialty treatment) was estimated to be $14.6 billion.
 The report concludes, “The largest economic benefit of treatment is seen in avoided costs of crime.”

 Further, according to a report published by Center on Addiction, concluded that if all inmates who needed treatment receive it, and remain sober, crime-free, employed, the nation would reap an economic benefit of $90,953 annually per person!

 According to a report conducted by the National Center on Addiction and Substance Abuse at Columbia University in 2003, 80 % of all offenders in the U.S. criminal justice system report having substance abuse problems.

-Moreover, a report published by the U.S. Department of Justice found out that prison population has increased at enormous rate over the past two decades: 563,000 inmates in 1987 to 1.6 million in 2008.
-With the action ‘War on Drugs’, the drug-related offenses contributed growth of 200% in prison and jail population.
-In fact, the Federal Bureau of Prisons reported that in 2018, there were 79,036 drug-related offenses, which makes 46 % of all inmates serving their time for making a drug-related crime.
+Moreover, a report published by the U.S. Department of Justice found that the prison population has increased at enormous rate over the past two decades: 563,000 inmates in 1987 to 1.6 million in 2008.
+With the ‘War on Drugs’, in full swing, drug-related offenses contributed growth of 200% in prison and jail population.
+In 2018, the Federal Bureau of Prisons reported 79,036 drug-related offenses, which makes 46 % of all inmates serving time for a drug-related crime.

-Furthermore, Center on Addiction found out that in 2010, of the 2.3 million inmates, 85% were substance-involved:
+Furthermore, Center on Addiction found that in 2010, of the 2.3 million inmates, 85% were substance-involved:

 - 1.5 million met the DSM-V medical criteria